-Contact Information: Dr. Gayle Abbott, Director of Student Support Services, gabbott@nmjc.edu, Ben Alexander Student Learning Center 575.492.2617
+Contact Information: Ben Alexander Student Learning Center 575.492.2617

 Testing Center

 New Mexico Junior College Testing Center is a full-service center offering proctoring services for NMJC students as well as students from other colleges and universities.
 The Testing Center offers a variety of services that are available to students, faculty, and the community.
 In addition to classroom exams, the Testing Center administers the Pre-GED exams and the NextGen Accuplacer tests.
 In addition, the Testing Center offers placement examinations for various programs.